-In addition to the Potomac Gorge, I spend time on the Cabin John Trail, and occasionally other areas along the Potomac or in the Maryland Piedmont.
+My favorite place to view wildflowers is the Potomac Gorge, but I also spend time on the Cabin John Trail and other parts of the Maryland Piedmont.
 And whenever I travel, I make at least a little time for botanizing.

 - Newcomb’s Wildflower Guide by Lawrence Newcomb (Little, Brown and Company)